top of page

 What Is Transactional Analysis?

 Transactional analysis (TA) is a psychological approach developed by Eric Berne in the 1950s.
-It focuses on the interactions, or "transactions," between different parts of your personality.
+It focuses on the interactions, or "transactions," between different parts of your personality and with other people.
 TA breaks down your thoughts, feelings, and behaviours into three ego states:

-Trauma often traps you in unhealthy Parent or Child states, causing you to replay painful experiences or adopt limiting beliefs.
+Trauma often traps you in the past, unhelpful aspects of the Parent or Child states, causing you to replay painful experiences or adopt limiting beliefs.
 Transactional analysis helps you access your Adult ego state to evaluate these patterns and choose healthier responses.

 How Transactional Analysis Supports Trauma Healing